dsheiko/cjsc/README.md

 ```

 ## <a name="a-async"></a>How to load the compiled files asynchronously
-Loading dozens atomic modules asynchronously usually slower then loading one compiled file.
-This an advantage of Common JS compiler
+Loading dozens of atomic modules asynchronously usually slower then loading one compiled file.
+This is an advantage of Common JS compiler
  over AMD.
-However if go with a huge compiled file, it would be efficient to split it into a few parts for async loading.
+However if you go with a huge compiled file, it would be efficient to split it into a few parts for async loading.
-It is a matter of balance: too many HTTP requires is bad for performance as well as to few.
+It is a matter of balance: too many HTTP requires is bad for performance as well as too few.
 Here how I deal with it.

 I inline into the page body tiny async loader [Micro RequireJS](https://github.com/dsheiko/micro-requirejs) (1.5K)
-and use it to load asynchronously:
+and use it to load external libraries and compiled assets asynchronously:

 ```php
 <script type="text/javascript">